Christopher Okigbo

 Christopher Ifekandu Okigbo (16 August 1932 – 1967) was a Nigerian poet, teacher, and librarian, who died fighting for the independence of Biafra.
-He is today widely acknowledged as an outstanding postcolonial English-language African poet and one of the major modernist writers of the 20th century.
+He is widely acknowledged as an outstanding postcolonial English-language African poet and one of the major modernist writers of the 20th century.

 Early life

+Okigbo was born on 16 August 1932, in the town of Ojoto, about 10 mi from the city of Onitsha in Anambra State, located in the southeastern region of Nigeria.
+His father was a teacher in Catholic missionary schools during the heyday of British colonial rule in Nigeria, and Okigbo spent his early years moving from station to station.

+An influential figure in Okigbo's early years was his older brother Pius Okigbo, who would later become the renowned economist and first Nigerian Ambassador to the European Economic Commission (EU).
+His first cousin was the academic, Bede Okigbo.